lantacisaza/joy2crsf_ros2/README.md

 You should then see the color of the LED on the TX to be changed to BLUE.
 Use same button to exit settings and youll see "Connected".

 ### 5. Fly!
 Press LB to Arm the Drone.
 RB is used to change between ACRO and STAB modes.
+PItch, Yaw and Roll should work same as on EdgeTX.
-Throttle, PItch, Yaw and Roll should work same as on EdgeTX.
+Throttle is set to 0 in neutral position.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.